Table of Contents

 How to choose the right backpacks to carry dogs

 Now that you know about some of the most popular kinds of doggy backpacks, how do you pick out the best ones?
 Once you’ve narrowed your choice down to which of the three styles you prefer, take a look at some of the design elements.

 First of all, you will want something sturdy.
 You don’t want your dog falling out of the bottom through a ripped seam.
 Make sure that you don’t see any holes or separations along the seams of the pack.
 If you’re shopping online, check the reviews from other consumers.
 If the pack you’re looking at has a tendency to fall apart easily, odds are that previous buyers have hopped online to complain.

 Another very important feature to look for when shopping for backpack-style carriers is washability.
 As a dog owner, you probably already know that dogs can be messy.
 Hair and dander can get everywhere.

 Good ventilation is another important feature to look for when shopping for backpacks to carry dogs.
-It will not only help your dog breathe, but will help the pack dry more quickly, reducing the chance that a wet pack will grow mildew.
-Proper ventilation will also help your dog feel more comfortable, so she’s less likely to have anxiety while riding in her new carrier.
+It will not only help your dog breathe but also help the pack dry more quickly, reducing the chance that a wet pack will grow mildew.
+Proper ventilation will also help your dog feel more comfortable, so she's less likely to have anxiety while riding in her new carrier.